Nuclear Process Heat for Industry

 One proposal from Energy Alberta Corp. suggested that a single CANDU 6 reactor (about 1800 MWt) configured to produce 75% steam and 25% electricity would replace 6 million cubic metres per day of natural gas and support production of 175-200,000 barrels per day of oil.
 It would also save the emission of 3.3 million tonnes of CO2 per year.
 Other figures from Pebble Bed Modular Reactor (PBMR) proponents confirm that each 100 MWt will enable production of 10,000 barrels per day.

-The main difference between natural gas and nuclear steam generation is that a fuel-intensive process is replaced by a capital-intensive one.
+The main difference between natural gas and nuclear steam generation is that a fuel-intensive process is replaced by a capital-intensive one, with no carbon emissions.

 As well as separating the different components of crude oil by two distillation processes, an oil refinery typically breaks down the residual heavy or long-chain hydrocarbons in a catalytic cracker by adding hydrogen.
 The hydrogen is produced from natural gas, and it breaks down the long-chain hydrocarbons to yield synthetic crude oil (about 5 kg is used per barrel).
 This hydrogenation of heavy crude oil is a major use of hydrogen today.
 Overall, about 15-20% of the energy value of the crude oil is used in producing refined products.